-What you learn from this show has the potential to change your life forever.
+What you learn from this show has the potential to change your life forever: how to get pregnant, The Egg Whisperer Way.
 I’m not talking about sex positions.
 Fear not, there will be nothing pornographic detailed in what’s to follow.

 To begin, I’m going to teach you something that I learned in my mid-20s.
 It has to do with asking yourself three questions.
 These apply to The Egg Whisperer way of getting pregnant, but they also apply to any topic in your life.